 - Register staff meals

-With a system like KitchenNmbrs you can track this digitally.
-You immediately see the difference between what you purchase and what is actually consumed.
+From years of working in professional kitchens, I've seen how tracking systems like KitchenNmbrs help you monitor this digitally.
+You immediately see the difference between what you purchase and what actually gets consumed.

 How do you calculate the difference between gross purchases and net consumption?